geeksblabla/awesome-morocco/readme.md

 - [JSS](https://github.com/mboussaid/JSS) - A minimal `javascript` library that allows you to change the style of elements By [@mboussaid](https://github.com/mboussaid)
 - [VerifyJS](https://github.com/mboussaid/VerifyJS) - A minimal `javascript` library that allows to add verification to your inputs By [@mboussaid](https://github.com/mboussaid)
 - [SeuleJs](https://github.com/ElMehdiLebbar/SeuleJs) - A progressive, incrementally-adoptable JavaScript framework for building UI on the web By [@ElMehdiLebbar](https://github.com/ElMehdiLebbar)
+- [vue3 infinite loading](https://github.com/oumoussa98/vue3-infinite-loading) - An infinite scroll component compatible with vue.js 3 and vite, to help you implement an infinite scroll list more easily.
+By [@oumoussa98](https://github.com/oumoussa98)

 #### Java